WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

                | ut:typeuse                 => inexact ut
 ```

-Function imports, including all their sytax sugars,
+Function imports, including all their syntax sugars,
 are updated to use `exacttypeuse` in place of `typeuse`.
 For example: